Timthreetwelve/DailyDocuments/DailyDocuments/ReadMe.txt

 You can choose to have the DailyDocuments window close after it opens the documents that are selected.

-YOu can select the amount of delay between opening successive documents.
+You can select the amount of delay between opening successive documents.

 You can choose from three font sizes.